 Institutional real estate investing set for change after Landis acquires real estate startup GoldenKey

-For one startup the booming housing market has presented itself as a golden opportunity which has led to an equally golden acquisition.
+Regardless of this paradoxical activity, one startup has seized a golden opportunity within today’s market and shows great promise for the future.
 Landis, a platform using data science to help institutional real estate investors buy and sell residential real estate, announced its acquisition of GoldenKey, a well-funded startup that set out to disrupt real estate agents and unbundle the real estate industry.

 This acquisition follows previous successes covered here on The Sociable and across other publications, which indicates that this innovative startup is heading in the right direction to shake up this promising market.